Looking for an in-depth USA travel guide?

 If you want a comprehensive view of the country, though, consider taking two weeks for a cross-country road trip.
 There are lots of ways to do this but most travelers start in an east coast city like New York or Washington, D.C. and make their ways west.

 You can choose to go west via the south, stopping in Tennessee, driving across the great state of Texas and cruising through the southwest to finish up in Southern California.
 Here you can visit national parks and do hikes like the Lost Horse Mine Trail and Hidden Valley Nature Trail — both in Joshua Tree National Park.
+There are also loads of sumptuous jacuzzi suites in San Diego if you’re looking to relax.

 Alternatively, you can drive through the Midwest and stop into some of the major national parks as you make your way through to San Francisco or Seattle.
+Bonus: you’ll love these amazing Seattle hotels with hot tubs!

 And for more of a straight shot across the country, there’s always US-50, or the Loneliest Road, running from Ocean City, MD to Sacramento, CA and passing through West Virginia, Ohio, Indiana, Illinois, Missouri, Kansas, Colorado, Utah, and Nevada.
 That’s one way to cross a bunch of states off your list and is a true highlight of any North America travel guide!